 Provides a comprehensive, and student-friendly overview of the major federal laws--and judicial interpretations of those laws--that apply to the education of children with special needs.
 Laura Rothstein and Scott F. Johnson thoroughly present the most up-to-date information on special education statutes, regulations, and judicial interpretations, including substantial changes in the interpretation of the legistlation.
 The text helps students understand what the law requires so that they can develop policies and make decisions that comply with these laws.

-"Do we need to talk to our lawyers about this?"
-"What do the attorneys say?"
-"Why didn't you get the lawyers involved before now?"
-Just about every department chair and dean, certainly every provost and president, and an ever-increasing number of faculty find themselves asking--or being asked--such questions.
 Dealing with issues ranging from academic freedom to job security and faculty discipline, lawyers, legal requirements, and lawsuits has become an established part of the apparatus of American higher education.
 Higher Education Law was written to help faculty and administrators navigate critical legal issues and avoid potential legal pitfalls.
-Drawing on his experience as university counsel, administrator, and teacher at a number of institutions, Steven G. Poskanzer explains the law as it pertains to faculty activities both inside and outside the academy, including faculty roles as scholars, teachers, and members of institutional communities, as well as employees and public citizens.
-In each of these areas, he expands his discussion of cases and decisions to set out his own views both on the current status of the law and how it is likely to evolve.
+This text explains the law as it pertains to faculty activities both inside and outside the academy, including faculty roles as scholars, teachers, and members of institutional communities, as well as employees and public citizens.
+Higher Education Law: The Faculty is also available online via ProQuest Ebook Central.

 This one-volume treatise summarizes and explains a myriad of legal trends and principles in the rich and varied field of American education law.
 The second edition of Practical Education Law for the Twenty-First Century is divided into ten chapters, each dealing with a substantive area in education law.
 Topics covered include school finances, school search and crime issues, residency and fee issues, basic labor law, alternative education and vouchers, injuries to students, athletics, and the overall organization and regulation of public education.
 Within each chapter are a number of concise sections that address specific legal concerns.
 Citations are nationwide in scope and include references to updated federal and state case law, federal statutory law, and state statutory law.
 Practical law tips appear throughout the volume.